andresti/markdown-cv/index.md

 __INFN Fellowship, for non-Italian citizens for research activity in Experimental Physics, Italian National Institute for Nuclear Physics, Padova__

 * Became the lead author for the analysis "Search for nonresonant Higgs boson pair production in the bbbb final state" and lead it to publication
-* Worked on applying a novel statistical method to astrophysical data (in progress)
+* Working on applying a novel statistical method to astrophysical data (in progress)
 * Took care of the operation of the CMS detector as a data acquisiton (DAQ) shifter

 `January - June 2017`